zulip/zulip-csharp/README.md

 npm start
 ```

-or to run test on command prompt/terminal
+or to run test on command prompt / terminal

 ```
 # on root directory